7RU7H/Archive/README.md

 H.D.
 Moore: *“If you don’t think you’re a n00b, you’re not trying hard enough.”*

 See the [[About]] page for historic dumping of everything that was on this page as well a history of this repository.
 Among the issues of the author dyslexia is one that is high on the list and although Obsidian introduced a spellchecker in 2023, but it must have be a hard year and half of anyone reading the contents of this repository.
+Consider [[Better-Resources]] that referenced throughout and support them please!

 #### For A Contents Page